riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 In the schema file we're doing a couple of things.

 First we're specifying the type of each column (notice we've added 2 new columns `name_sort` and `surname_sort` to handle our case insensitive sorting).

 Next we're making use of the `autoValue` function on some of the columns.

 For the sort specific columns we're just lower-casing the value of the primary column, i.e. `return surname.value.toLowerCase()`.
 We're also lowercasing the email field to avoid any funkiness that might arise if a user enters a mixed case email address.

 Finally we're automatically applying the current date / time to the `acquired` field on an insert and preventing any updates on the column.
-Since the acquired field represents when a customer was added to the application, the field should only be set on the insert and never updated.
+Since the acquired field represents when a customer was added to the application, the field should only be set on insert and never updated.

 The `acquired` change means we can get rid of our default dates from `fixture.js` as they'll be over-written by the `autoValue` function anyway.